 City South Campus

-City South Campus in Edgbaston, to the south of the City Centre, is home to our Faculty of Health.
+City South Campus in Edgbaston, to the south of the City Centre, is home to our health and social care courses.
 Our students learn in the most realistic settings – from a mock operating theatre and hospital wards to a fully equipped birthing room and virtual radiotherapy suite.

 Following a £30 million refurbishment, the Seacole Building was opened in 2006, and won a Built in Quality award from Birmingham City Council in 2007.